Travel insurance is a great idea when you are setting off on a great adventure.

 Although it has a cute tourist area, La Boca is probably the most dangerous neighborhood you will visit while in the country.

-We recommend that you stay on the beaten path here, in and around Caminito, or taking a guided tour (with a responsible company).
+We recommend that you stay on the beaten path here, in and around Caminito, or take a guided tour (with a responsible company).